Here is a list of core concepts that are good to know when it comes to Tricent for Microsoft 365.

 |

 One of the four roles in Tricent.
-An Admin has access to all of your organization's sharing information in Tricent, but not to the Settings area.
+An Admin has access to your organization's sharing information in Tricent, but not to the Settings area.

 |